robphilipp/stream-charts/README.md

 ##### Understanding the time-window

-These charts have been develop to be used with high-frequency dynamic data that my run for a considerable amount of time.
+These charts have been developed to be used with high-frequency dynamic data that my run for a considerable amount of time.
 For example, you may stream in data for a few hundred seconds, and have the plot show the last 10 seconds worth of data.
 To achieve this you use the `timeWindow` property.
 Because you want to see the most recent 10 seconds of data, you set the time-window property to 10,000 ms (`timeWindow={10000}`).
-The charts use the time-window property and the current simulation time to show the most recent `timeWindow` milliseconds of data (in our example, the past 10 seconds).
+The charts use the time-window property, and the current simulation time, to show the most recent `timeWindow` milliseconds of data (in our example, the past 10 seconds).
 This causes the data to "slide" to the left after `timeWindow` has elapsed.

 #### enhancements